eperche-fr/docs/MyTado/en_US/index_beta.md

 - **Equipment name**: The name you assigned to the person in Jeedom (by default, the name set in Tado will appear).
 - **Parent object**: Indicates the parent object to which the user is associated.
 You need to define it.
 - **Category**: Allows you to choose the equipment category.
+- **Change Image**: Allows you to choose a picture to personalize the user's identification in the list of objects and the presence on the *home* widget.

 Clicking on the **Commands** tab displays a list of all available commands, along with the option to store the obtained values.